wizaplace/starterkit/README.md

 ## Features

-The StarterKit is a project in development.
-While all features are implemented in the PHP SDK, some pages and features may be missing in the StarterKit.
-If you need them, you will need to create or modify the Symfony routes/controlers/views to add them.
+The StarterKit is a starting point for your front-office.
+Some specific pages and features may be missing in the StarterKit and may require to create or modify the Symfony routes, controlers and views to add them.

-This is the list of pages and features we will be adding soon in the StarterKit:

-- Product page:
-    - [ ] Report a product ([SDK](https://github.com/wizaplace/wizaplace-php-sdk/blob/ed32657f91f42821574d6b1cda5b471b4ff197be/src/Catalog/CatalogService.php#L129-L135) and [API](https://sandbox.wizaplace.com/api/v1/doc/#tag/Catalog%2Fpaths%2F~1catalog~1products~1%7BproductId%7D~1report%2Fpost))
-- [ ] List of brands (in development, available in a few days)

 ## Setup